PyPSA/pypsa-eur/doc/supply_demand.rst

 Additionally, CO$_2$ is emitted from the combustion of fossil fuels to provide process heat.
 Thereby, cement constitutes the biggest source of industry process emissions in Europe.

+Cement process emissions can be captured assuming a capture rate of 90%.
+Whether emissions are captured is decided by the model taking into account the capital costs of carbon capture modules.
+The electricity and heat demand of process emission carbon capture is currently ignored.
+For net-zero emission scenarios, the remaining process emissions need to be compensated by negative emissions.

+With the exception of electricity demand and biomass demand for low-temperature heat (0.06 MWh/t and 0.2 MWh/t), the final energy consumption of this subsector is assumed to be supplied by methane (0.52 MWh/t), which is capable of delivering the required high-temperature heat. This implies a switch from burning solid fuels to burning gas which will require adjustments of the `kilns <10.1109/CITCON.2013.6525276>`_.
+The share of fossil vs. synthetic methane consumed is a result of the optimisation

+*Ceramics*

+The ceramics sector is assumed to be fully electrified based on the current efficiency of already electrified processes which include microwave drying and sintering of raw ma- terials, electric kilns for primary production processes, electric furnaces for the `product finishing <https://data.europa.eu/doi/10.2760/182725>`_.
+In total, the final electricity consumption is 0.44 MWh/t of ceramic.
+The manufacturing of ceramics includes process emissions of 0.03 t$_{CO_2} $/t of ceramic.
+For a detailed overview of the ceramics industry sector see `Furszyfer Del Rio et al <https://doi.org/10.1016/j.rser.2021.111885>`_.

+*Glass*

+The production of glass is assumed to be fully electrified based on the current efficiency of electric melting tanks and electric annealing which adds up to an electricity demand of 2.07 MWh$_{el}l/t of `glass <https://doi.org/10/f9df2m>`_.
+The manufacturing of glass incurs process emissions of 0.1 t$_{CO_2} $/t of glass.
+Potential efficiency improvements, which according to `Lechtenböhmer et al <https://doi.org/10/f9df2m>`_ could reduce energy demands to 0.85 MWh$_{el}$/t of glass, have not been considered.
+For a detailed overview of the glass industry sector see `Furszyfer Del Rio et al <https://doi.org/10.1016/j.rser.2021.111885>`_.

+**Non-ferrous Metals**
 Agriculture demand
 =========================